 Tommelleo earned a bachelor’s in mass media communications in 2004 from New York University and a master’s in elementary education in 2006 from Mercy College.

-"As educators, we welcome the whole child each and every day, and the whole child's life doesn't just take place in the bubble of a..." (read more)
+"As educators, we welcome the whole child each and..." (read more)